Customer Care Associates: Why Hiring More Won't Fix Support

 Before CLEAR:

-- 5 associates × $30k = $150k annual cost
+- 5 associates at $38k = $190k annual cost

 - 20-minute average handle time

-- 48-hour response time during sales
+- 48-hour response time during sales events

 After CLEAR Implementation:

-- 2 associates handle same volume
+- 2 associates handle the same volume

-- 8-minute average handle time
+- 8-minute average handle time (for human-handled tickets)

-- 2-hour response time
+- Under 2-hour response time, even during sales

-- $90k annual savings
+- $114k annual savings

-- 3 associates redeployed to growth projects
+- 3 associates redeployed to growth projects (marketing, product, outreach)

-Note: Results vary based on ticket complexity and implementation quality.
+Results vary based on ticket complexity and implementation quality.

 7-Day Pilot: Test Before Committing